-For localised infrastructures, operating costs will usually be financed through an annual membership fee.
+- emerangi tees For localised infrastructures, operating costs will usually be financed through an annual membership fee.
 The National Financing Initiative for Research Infrastructure could help fin such membership fees.
-Any commitments only given for a period of time, usually five years continued funding must be based on regular applications to the National Financing Initiative Research Infrastructure or evaluations.
-For distributed research infrastructures where one or more Norwegian nodes exist, the Res - Research Infrastructure or evaluations.
-For distributed research infrastructures where one or more Nonwegian nodes exist, the Research Council considers membership fees to be part of the national node(s)'s operating costs.
-The National Financing Initiative for Research Infrastructure funds membership fees in the EOSC Association for Norwegian Institutions and is based on annual applications to the Research Council.

-vegian representation in governing bodies in projects on the ESFRI Ro

-- order to anchor membership in Norwegian research institu olved in the management of Norwegian memberships. - In ESFRI projects in the planning and implementation phase where Norway have decided to become a member or recommended by the Research Council, the Research Council must, a become a member or recommended by the Research Council, the Research Council must, use, participate in the governing body.
-Neowere, the Research Council must, after consult, with the relevant ministries, choose to appoint a resource person from a Norwegian reseinstitution to take the Research Council's place in the governing body.
-In ESFRI projects that have entered a well-functioning operational phase, the Research Council's place in the governing body with a resource person from one of the participating Norwegian research consider replacing its own representation.
+Any commitment sonly given for a period of time, usually five years continued funding must be based on regular applications to the National Financing Initiative Research Infrastructure or evaluations. - Research Infrastructure or evaluations.
+For distributed research infrastructures where one or more Norwegian nodes exist, the Research Council considers membership fees to be part of the national node(s)'s operating costs.
+The National Financing Initiative for Research Infrastructure funds membership fees in the EOSC Association for Norwegian Institutions and is based on annual applications to the Research Council. vegian representation in governing bodies in projects on the ESFRI Ro - order to anchor membership in Norwegian research institu olved in the management of Norwegian memberships.
+In ESFRI projects in the planning and implementation phase where Norway have decided to become a member or recommended by the Research Council, the Research Council must, a become a member or recommended by the Research Council, the Research Council must, uncle, participate in the governing body.
+Nevever, the Research Council must, after consult, with the relevant milistries, choose to appoint a resource person from a Norwegian resear institution to take the Research Council's place in the governing body.
+In SFRI projects that have entered a vell-functioning operational phase, the Research Council way will, in consultation with the relevant ministries, consider replacing its own representation governing body with a resource person from one of the participating Norwegian research - al phase, the Research Counci governing bo institutions.